-On the one hand, public speaking helps you connect with a lot of new people, your audience and other speakers.
-This, in turn, increases the chances of meeting a potential client, a business partner, or a long-lasting friendship.
-It can be highly rewarding, boosting your self-esteem and public image.
+On the one hand, public speaking helps you connect with a lot of new people, your audience, and other speakers.
+It’s a fantastic way to network, to meet a potential client, a business partner, or even a long-lasting friendship.
+It’s rewarding, it helps to boost your self-esteem, cement your brand, and build public image.

 Especially for freelancers and consultants, however, the pros are simply far too important to let these cons stop you.
 Which raises a question: How can you leave behind the fears that cripple so many people and reap the many benefits of public speaking?

 How can you finally become the confident, charismatic public speaker you’ve always wanted to be?

 READ MORE: How To Develop An Online Course

 How Public Speaking Can Help Your Freelance or Consulting Business

 One of the most common challenges freelancers and consultants face is instability in their workflow.

 There are weeks in which you’ve got more business than you can handle, and then there are weeks where your main task is to reload your email inbox, hoping to get a new email from a lead.
 That’s when you realize you need to ramp up your marketing to get a more consistent pipeline of new leads and stop this emotional rollercoaster.

 When you think about marketing tactics, you think about SEO, paid ads, and content marketing.
 But why not public speaking?

 When you give a public speech, you’re immediately seen as an authority, a crucial trait for any consultancy.
 Not only that, you have the full attention of dozens, hundreds, or even thousands of potential leads, often for long stretches of time.
 You can’t say the same for most online marketing tactics.